Godsmith/trainfinity3/README.md

 ## TODO

-- one way track should end reservation segments
-- make bank nonglobal again and use signals to communicate to gui instead
 - destroy train also when marking any of the wagons
 - steelworks only produce when they get coal and iron
 - pop up the change in money when buying something